DMacMakes/dmdocs/content/en/torrens/ise102/week5/index.md

 ### Exercise: Creating the twoTimes program.

-Using the code outline below and the real code above, create the twoTimes program in Visual Studio.
+Using the code outline below and the real code above, create the *two_times* program in Visual Studio.

 ```cpp
 #include <??????>  // Put the include needed for cout here.